kuhchung/kuhchung.github.io/pages/weapon-guide/Greatsword.md

 ## Know your armor, know your matchups
 Greatsword has the most tooling in armor building, in my opinion.
 Your mandatory skills are Sharpness +1 and Critical Draw.
 Then, the following skills are still available to you, and you should vary based on which monster you are facing.

 Focus
 Tremor-Proof
 Earplugs
 High Grade Earplugs
+Trapmaster